Myths about Sailing

 Myth: You have to be physically fit to sail

-Nope.
-Look at your friends or the people in your office... that is what sailors look like.
-We're in all sizes and shapes.
+- Look at your friends or the people in your office... this is what sailors look like.
+We are all sizes and shapes.
 Some are in wheelchairs.